mulias/notes-app/README.md

   search results will go empty in the middle of typing a word.
 To avoid this and also prevent server load we use debouncing, so that the query is not re-ran on every keystroke.
+- Starting to add styles.
+I'm changing the name of the app to Sticky because sticky notes are an easy visual analogy to work off of.